-In a mass held on 25th August in the mosque of Arzila, King Afonso V celebrated the first military deeds of his son, the 16 years old Prince Dom João, and made him a “cavaleiro,” next to the body of the Count of Marialva, who had been killed in the battle.
-The mass was a powerful reaffirmation of the dynastic principle and of chivalric values.
-In his Chronicle, Gois reproduces the speech of the King to his son.
-There he explains: “chivalry is virtue mixed with an honorable power – according to nature, it is very necessary in order to install peace on earth thanks to its help, especially when lust or tyranny […] put Kingdoms and particulars at unrest.”
+In a mass held on August 25 in the mosque of Arzila, King Afonso V celebrated the inaugural military deeds of his 16-year-old son, Prince Dom João; he was knighted as a “cavaleiro,” next to the body of the Count of Marialva, who had fallen in battle.
+This mass was a powerful reaffirmation of the dynastic principle and of chivalric values.
+In his Chronicle, Gois reproduces the King’s speech to his son.
+The King explains that “chivalry is virtue mixed with an honorable power – according to nature, its help is most necessary in establishing peace on earth, especially when lust or tyranny […] put kingdoms and individuals at unrest.”

-The solemn recall of chivalric virtues accompanying the dubbing of the Prince closed the cycle of the conquest and opened a new cycle of propaganda.
-A good example for it can be found in the chronicle Vidas e feitos d'el Rei Dom João II written by Garcia de Resende (1476-1536).
-There the chivalric merits of the Prince displayed in battle serve as a literary device designed to build the image of the future King.
-"In the midst of the great dangers to which the King exposed himself in the battle", writes Resende, "he always found at his side the Prince, striking the Moors so bravely that his sword, washed in the blood of the Moors he had wounded and killed, was bent.
-Being only sixteen years old, he gained much praise for this bravery."
+The solemn declaration of chivalric virtues accompanying the prince’s knighting concluded the acts of conquest and opened a new cycle of propaganda.
+An excellent example of this can be found in the chronicle Vidas e feitos d'el Rei Dom João II written by Garcia de Resende (1476-1536).
+There the Prince’s chivalry in battle serves as a literary device designed to presage the image of the future King.
+“Beset by and exposed to great dangers in battle,” writes Resende, “the King always found the prince at his side, striking the Moors with such bravery that his sword, drenched in Moorish blood… was bent.
+Being only sixteen years old, he gained much praise for [his acts of] bravery.”